JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 ## Parameter References

 Any textual setting can reference a parameter.
-A string in the `%parameter.name%` format will be substituted with the actual value during the build.
+A string in the `%\parameter.name%` format will be substituted with the actual value during the build.
 If a build references a parameter which is not defined, TeamCity considers it an [implicit agent requirement](agent-requirements.md#Implicit+Requirements): the build will only run on the agents with this parameter defined.

 The references to parameters which names do not satisfy the [above restrictions](#Parameter+Name+Restrictions) do not create an [implicit requirement](agent-requirements.md#Implicit+Requirements).